-The ADE7753 can also be programmed to detect when the absolute value of the voltage or current channel exceeds a specified peak value.
-Figure 44 illustrates the behavior of the peak detection for the voltage channel.
+The ADE7763 can also be programmed to detect when the absolute value of the voltage or current channel exceeds a specified peak value.
+Figure 36 illustrates the behavior of the peak detection for the voltage channel.

 Both Channel 1 and Channel 2 are monitored at the same time.

-Figure 44.
-ADE7753 Peak Level Detection
+Figure 36.
+Peak Level Detection

-Figure 44 shows a line voltage exceeding a threshold that is set in the voltage peak register (VPKLVL[7:0]).
+Figure 36 shows a line voltage exceeding a threshold that has been set in the voltage peak register (VPKLVL[7:0]).
 The voltage peak event is recorded by setting the PKV flag in the interrupt status register.
-If the PKV enable bit is set to Logic 1 in the interrupt mask register, the \overline{IRQ} logic output goes active low.
-Similarly, the current peak event is recorded by setting the PKI flag in the interrupt status register-see the ADE7753 Interrupts section.
+If the PKV enable bit is set to Logic 1 in the interrupt mask register, the $\overline{\rm IRQ}$ logic output will go active low.
+Similarly, the current peak event is recorded by setting the PKI flag in the interrupt status register-see the Interrupts section.